jonbish/socialize/readme.txt

 1. Upload the 'socialize' folder to the '/wp-content/plugins/' directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Tweak your settings under 'Socialize' in your settings panel
-1. (optional) Choose some default bookmarks to display on existing posts
+1. (optional) Choose some default sharing buttons to display on existing posts
-1. Selectively display bookmarks at your will
+1. Selectively display sharing buttons at your will

 == Frequently Asked Questions ==